wohlbier/training_results_v0.6/NVIDIA/benchmarks/resnet/implementations/mxnet/README.md

 #jgw
 ```
 docker build --build-arg PROXY=myproxy.com --pull -t  mlperf-nvidia:image_classification .
+DATADIR=/raid/user-scratch/jgwohlbier/mlperf/data/image_classification LOGDIR=$(pwd)/log DGXSYSTEM=DGX2 ./run.sub
 ```
+I have added echos of the docker commands that run.sub issues so that one could do docker run, and docker exec.
+Note that if changes are made to run_and_time.sh one has to rebuild the container.

 ### NVIDIA DGX-1 (multi node)
 Launch configuration and system-specific hyperparameters for the NVIDIA DGX-1